 As a self taught potter I have found out most things the hard way.
 Layering glazes is one of the techniques I have tried, failed, done some more reading, and tried again with a greater degree of success.
-You can read about how I made these cups and saucers here.

 Problems with layering glazes – cracking and bubbling